christianjl/PDF-Splitter/README.md

 GUI tool to split an existing PDF file into separate pages or create a new PDF from selected pages.
 Written for Python 3.5.1
-* Completely functioning code, but still some refinement required.
+* Completely functioning code, but still some testing and refinement required.

 **Installation:**